JanethL/project-1-example/README.md

 }

 ```
-//add dropCounter variable that we default to 0 whenever we need to move our piece back to top
+- add dropCounter variable that we default to 0 whenever we need to move our piece back to top
-//add a dropInterval set to 500 milliseconds so our pices drop every 1/2 a second
+- add a dropInterval set to 500 milliseconds so our pices drop every 1/2 a second

 ```javascript
 //500 milliseconds (.5 sec) to drop the piece one step